 Authors MUST present their work in person at the conference.
 At least one registration per paper is required by the deadline specified in the Call for Papers in order to be included in the proceedings.
 Authors shall register for the conference prior to submitting their final draft for publication.
 At the conference, authors of accepted papers will be given 25 minutes to present their work, followed by 5 minutes of questions.

-PRESENTATIONS: 15 minute presentations (followed by 5 minutes for questions) showcase forensics experiences of interest to DFRWS attendees, including (but not limited to) case studies and advances in user interface, real-time analysis, and triage.
+PRESENTATIONS: 15-minute presentations (followed by 5 minutes for questions) showcase forensics experiences of interest to DFRWS attendees, including (but not limited to) case studies and advances in user interface, real-time analysis, and triage.
 Presentation proposals are not included in the printed proceedings and should not be anonymized.
 Presentation proposals undergo a modest reviewing process to make sure they are of interest to the community.
 Sales pitches will not be accepted.
 Presentation proposals are in the form of an abstract (150-300 words) in PDF format.
 At least one author per presentation is expected to register and present their work in person at the conference.
 We do require that all presenters be available during the conference for questions and answers.